Andy Levin: Early life and education

 Levin was born on August 10, 1960, to parents Sander Levin and Vicki Schlafer.
-Sander was elected to the United States House of Representatives in 1982.
-Andy grew up with two sisters, Jennifer and Madeleine, and a brother, Matthew.
+The family was political; his father Sander was elected to the United States House of Representatives in 1982 and served until 2019.
+Andy grew up in Huntington Woods, MI with two sisters, Jennifer and Madeleine, and a brother, Matthew.

 Levin graduated from Williams College with a bachelor's degree.
 He earned a master's degree in Asian languages and culture from the University of Michigan and a Juris Doctor from Harvard Law School.

 Early career

 Levin was a staff attorney for the U.S. Commission on the Future of Worker-Management Relations in 1994 and worked as a trade union organizer and director.
 He ran as a Democrat for the 13th district seat in the Michigan State Senate in 2006.
 He lost to Republican John Pappageorge by 0.6% of the vote.
 After the election, he directed Voice@Work, a program seeking to expand trade union membership.

 In 2007, Governor Jennifer Granholm appointed Levin deputy director in the Michigan Department of Energy, Labor, and Economic Growth (DELEG).
 He oversaw the "No Worker Left Behind" program, which provided job training to unemployed workers.
 In 2009, Granholm named him chief workforce officer.
 In 2010, Granholm named him acting director of DELEG, a role he served in until the end of her administration in 2011.
 He founded the clean energy firm Levin Energy Partners LLC and serves as president of Lean & Green Michigan.